Skip to main content

 8. In Range — the catch‑all when nothing special is happening.

-Near Expiration is never the main status — it rides along as a second badge.
+Near Expiration is never the main status — it rides along as a second Options badge and does not appear in Stock view.

 What drives these (the levels)

-Every status comes from comparing the live stock price to the levels in the alert's thesis:
+Every status other than All Contract Targets Hit comes from comparing the tracked stock price with the levels in the alert's thesis:

 • Support (S1, S2) — floors the stock is expected to hold (the basis for a call).